 By STEVE ERKENBRACK

-Steve ErkenBrack is an attorney in western Colorado, where he settled in 1979, after clerking at the Colorado Supreme Court.
-He has served as a trial attorney, as the elected District Attorney, as a health insurance CEO, and as Colorado’s Chief Deputy Attorney General.
-He was admitted to practice before the U.S. Supreme Court in 1995.
+Steve ErkenBrack is an attorney in western Colorado, where he settled in 1979.
+He has served as a trial attorney, as the elected district attorney, as a health insurance CEO, and as Colorado’s chief deputy attorney general.
 He is currently Of Counsel at Hoskin, Farina & Kampf in Grand Junction.